Table of Contents

-Python tuples and Python lists are two data typess used in python.
+Python tuples and Python lists are two data typess used in Python Coding.
 Each of these data types is used for differetn purposes.
 They have some common properties and some differences.
 In this lesson, we will focus on Python Tuple vs List and we will learn the differences of these two python data types.

 So, what are the differencesof Python Tuples and Lists?
 Let’s see each of them one by one.

 You can also check Python Tuple To List Convertion

 Tuples and lists used in python has different syntax.
 For python tuples, we use round paranthesis.
 But for python lists, we use square brackets.
 Between the members of both the tuples and lists, we use comma.

 Let’s compare Python Tuple vs List and give an example to understand this difference.
 The first one is an example of a python tuple and the second one is an example of a python list.

 As you can see above, python tuple has created with round paranthesis, python lists has created with square brackets.